-This kind of favoritism would be tragic to the health of any area of business.
 Imagine if when Blockbuster launched a mail-to-home DVD service, Netflix paid a fee to the US Postal Service to have all Netflix DVDs arrive two days sooner than all Blockbuster DVDs.
-Or even pay them to occasionally “loose” a Blockbuster DVD.
-Would you be more likely to subscribe to the Netflix service or the Blockbuster service?
-It isn’t a difficult question because you would likely never be aware of the wrongdoing going on behind the scenes.
+Or even pay the USPS to occasionally “loose” a Blockbuster DVD.
+As a customer would you be more likely to subscribe to the Netflix service or the Blockbuster service?
+It isn’t a difficult question.
+You would likely never be aware of the wrongdoing going on behind the scenes.
 You would just know that Netflix seems to get there faster, and that type of difference in perception can make or break businesses.

 How the rules fall short…